ericpengJoJo/the-game-of-life/README.md

 I had multiple ideas on how to showcase the win animation once the players captured all the available life forms.
 First, the grid tables would turn blank and then generate a champion cup image with 1s and 0s.
 Second, I planned on having the hint box play a firework animation through iteration.
 However, I gave up both ideas due to lack of time.
 While my final solution might seem basic, I think the winning page and BGM did a decent job.
 </details>

 Overall, this project demonstrates a balance between creating an engaging user experience and maintaining scalability and performance.
-I hope you can appreciate my vision after trying out the application.
+I hope you enjoy your experience when trying out the application.
 Thank you for reading.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ## 🌟 License

-This project is for US Mobile job interview only.
+This project is for take home assessment review only.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>